nkcrooks/Movie-Analysis---Python/README.md

 # Movie-Analysis---Python

 **Project Overview**
+The purpose of this project was to learn Python and display my skills.
+I'll continue to add to and expand the scope for as long as I find the dataset has more to teach.
+I plan to add a section on modelling and one graph made with Geopandas.

+### Next Steps
+Use more advanced analysis, like machine learning
+Use modular Python scripts to cut down on repeated code

 **Aim:**
 > To explore personal movie preferences and compare them with IMDb community ratings, using descriptive analysis and visualisation.